JakobRechberger/BlockchainTest/README.md

 - Signature is verified before appended to Block

 #### Tutorial Create Test Report for Test Suite in other local Maven Repo:
+With this tutorial you can create a test report like the screenshot linked below from any local maven repository

+Prerequisites:
+- You need to configure Maven on your system [Maven Installation](https://maven.apache.org/download.cgi)
+- add MAVEN_HOME environment variable to PATH

+Steps:
-1. Make sure you have add the following dependencies to your pom.xml in your other repo (you may have to do some refactoring):
+1. Make sure you have the following dependencies in your pom.xml in your other repo (you may have to do some refactoring):

     <details>